 Names for palm oil

-It’s from the International Palm Oil Free Certification Accreditation Programme.
+It’s from the International Palm Oil Free Certification Trademark Accreditation Programme.

 There are over 500 alternate names for palm oil on it.
 You will be stunned by all the names palm oil goes by.
-I highly recommend you print out their list, and then continue reading below for more tips.
+We have a condensed version in the next section for you to print out.

 Checking ingredients for palm oil

-When I’m diligent about following it — checking every single ingredient against the list — he hasn’t had any issues.
+When we are diligent about following it — checking every single ingredient against this list of names for palm oil ingredients — he hasn’t had any issues.

-I printed out a copy and refer to it — literally — in stores before I buy my son anything packaged or processed.
-I walk around with the list in my purse.
+I made and printed out a copy and referred to it — literally — in stores for two years before I bought my son anything packaged or processed.
+I walked around with the list in my purse.
+After doing this for three years, I know what types of products typically have palm oil and know the ingredients to watch out for.

-Then at home, before he eats a new packaged food, I double check the ingredients against the list.
+Still at home, before he eats a new packaged food, I double check the ingredients.
+For the first year, I checked it against the list of palm oil ingredient names.

 All of his hygiene items are palm oil free.